Quick, easy, and efficient price comparison across multiple BMW parts vendors.

 Windows version: Can I download the BMW PNPC tool as a renamed .txt file?

-Some people have asked that I rename the .exe file as a .txt file so they can share, e-mail, or download it easier, probably for the same reasons above.
+Some people have also asked that I rename the .exe file as a .txt file so they can share, e-mail, or download it easier, probably for the same reasons above.
 If you prefer something other than the .exe or .zip file, below is the renamed .txt file.

 You'll need to rename the file extension back to .exe in order to use: Download .txt file of v3.1.0 for Windows.